epyv/AutoScriptDebian9/README.md

 Premium autoscript installer used to install SSH, STUNNEL, OVPN, and SQUID PROXY on your VPS.
 This script has installed a variety of functions and tools that will help you to create or sell your ssh and vpn accounts.

+### Update:
+-IPTables has been removed; causing interference with internet connectivity, causing all connection cannot be established.
+-Added zip installation on the script.
+-With all due respect, all source credit to DopeKidVPN.
+I just re-modified certain things to make things available to install and use on-the-go.

 ### Installation: